cometbft/knowledge-base/protocols/abci/addressing-1174.md

 coherence and determinism properties related to `PrepareProposal` and `ProcessProposal`.
 The new property is useful for applications that cannot fulfill the original properties but can fulfill the new one.
-Finally, we explained how to modify the Tendermint consensus algorithm to guarantee the consensus _termination_ property for applications that fulfill the new property.
+Finally, we explained how to modify the Tendermint consensus algorithm, implemented in CometBFT, to guarantee the consensus _termination_ property for applications that fulfill the new property.

 In this document, we have not tackled the problem of applications that cannot fulfill coherence and determinism properties that refer to vote extensions in the ABCI 2.0 specification.